ausevo/ausevo.github.io/registration.md

 **Presentation formats**

+  - Long talks (12 minutes, plus 3 minutes for questions)
   - Short talks (5 minutes, no question time)
-  - Long talks (12 minutes, plus 3 minutes for questions)
   - Poster (max dimensions 1.2 x 1.2 m)

+The Organisers warmly encourage early career researchers (especially students), females and any under-represented minorities, to apply for Long Talks.

 Please submit your abstract (ca 200 words) and preference for presenting format using the registration link below.

+During registration, please indicate any special needs, including these traleted to carying for accompaning family members.
+If you would like to have your presentation recorder, please also indicate this.

 ** *Soon to come - link to registration portal* **